Vibhu-Yamdagni/Dimesnionality-Reduction-Unsupervised-Leanring/README.md

 # Dimesnionality-Reduction.
-  - This JUpyter notebook conatins Python code for Dimensionality reduction and model building through PCA and LDA respectively.
+  - This JUpyter notebook conatins Python code for Dimensionality reduction and model building for Product Dispatch Prediction problem through PCA and LDA respectively.